rucchy/dehn_technical_task/README.md

     docker-compose exec cli sh -c "cd dehn_technical_task/cli && php bin/console app:create-task title description"

-And if you have the PHP 8.2 installed in your system, you can execute them like inside the docker shell
+And if you have the PHP 8.2 installed in your system, you can execute them like inside the docker shell, but you have to execute the `composer install` and create the file `tasks.json` in `dehn_technical_task\cli\files\json`

 The four commands that are required for this technical task are: